 - Check to see if your credit card offers warranty protection on purchases made with the card.

 When my household bought new kitchen appliances, we passed up the warranty for the oven.
 We got the warranty for the refrigerator because its ice machine and other features will get heavy use and could require pricey repairs.

 3. Filing cabinet

 A declutter goal of mine is to give away my two-drawer and four-door filing cabinets.
 They’re taking up space, and technology makes them obsolete.

-We used to keep files for our utility accounts, taxes, warranties and operating manuals, car-repair receipts — the list goes on.
-But now so much of what once was paperwork can be accessed digitally.
+We used to keep files for our utility accounts, taxes, warranties, operating manuals, car-repair receipts — the list goes on.
+But now, so much of what once was paperwork can be accessed digitally.
 These big cabinets are just taking up space.